zealvora/certified-kubernetes-application-developer/practice-tests/security-context.md

 ### Challenge - Security Context

-Deploy an NGINX pod named `security-pod` in the default namespace that meets the following security requirements:
+Deploy a busybox pod named `security-pod` in the default namespace that meets the following security requirements:

 1. Run all containers with UID of `1001`